Best Mindfulness Picture Books for Kids

-As we are developing our book for CAMP, we want to share our best finds for picture books that encourage mindfulness for kids... and adults!
+As we are developing our next big book project, we want to share our best finds for picture books that encourage mindfulness for kids... and adults!
 Here are our recommendations:

 Note: Most of these books are specifically about mindfulness.
 Others we consider "mindfulness-adjacent" as they encourage gentle observation of our world, and their beautiful illustrations can easily be used to open a discussion with a child about being mindful.
 Oftentimes, storytelling is a much more effective teaching vehicle than straightforward lecturing.